askharley/build_an_app_in_flutter_workshop/README.md

 # Building An App In Flutter

-> A workshop to explore how we can create an application in Flutter that is ready to scale
+> A workshop to explore how we can create an application in Flutter that is ready to scale.

 ## Table of Contents
 * [🎯 Goals](#goals)